raiyansiddique/ar_3d_scan_overlay/README.md

 ### Rigorous Variable Environment Testing

 Our team didn't have enough time in the end to setup rigorous testing for different distortions, lighting conditions, and false positive testing.
 If we had time, we would do grid testing with different constant parameters and enabling/disabling certain rejections while changing the environment.
 However, we were able to do timing analysis to see what changes to the code made improvements to the delay of the image processing.

+## Learning

+Our team wasn't very interested in the nitty gritty math behind these algorithms, but was more interested in creating something out of tools that already exist that could be used to create novel marker detection as mentioned in the improvements.
+We found that, with simple solutions to the problem of marker tracking, we were able to come up with a relatively fast and robust system of tracking April Tags.
+From this, we acquired some tools in our computer vision tool belt that we can use for projects down the road such as homographys, contour/polygon detection, matrix multiplication optimization, and rejection filters.
+This project ended up being very enjoyable since we didn't run into many pythonic roadblocks, but rather ran into design challenges which took more of our engineering/creative side to solve.